jstemerdink/EPi.Libraries.FavIcons/EPi.Libraries.Favicons/README.md

 public virtual string ApplicationShortName { get; set; } >> defaults to the name in the site definition
 ```

+Add [ImageResizer](../EPi.Libraries.Favicons.ImageResizer/README.md) package to your solution or create your own resizing service.

+*You can create your own service by implementing IResizeService or ResizeServiceBase*

 Add the following to your header in your _Root,cshtml file to render the markup: